adur1990/Pass-for-macOS/README.md

 **Note: Passafari is currenlty a beta.
 Consider it broken, and expect errors and crashes.**

+**Note: If you used Passafari versions 0.3.2 or lower, you can safely delete the exported private key and your private key passphrase in the macOS keychain, if you stored it.
+Versions 0.4 or higher does not require this information anymore**

 Passafari is a Safari extension for zx2c4's pass, the standard UNIX password manager.
 It retrieves your decrypted passwords for the current domain and allows you to auto-fill login forms.
 It uses Apples new [Safari App Extensions](https://developer.apple.com/documentation/safariservices/safari_app_extensions) API to communicate securely with a native host app.